 About This Recipe

-It is made differently in each home, and can also be named differently but the basic ingredients used for the same are curd, water, cumin powder, and salt.
+It is made differently in each home, and can also be named differently but the basic ingredients used for the same are yogurt, water, cumin powder, and salt.

 You will need just a handful of ingredients to make Chaas or Buttermilk.